One Pan Harvest Chicken and Maple Veggies Delight

 – 1/2 cup low-sodium chicken broth

 Gather these ingredients before you start cooking.
 The chicken thighs give great flavor and texture.
 The fresh veggies add color and nutrition.
 The seasonings bring out the best in each ingredient.
 Maple syrup and balsamic vinegar provide a sweet and tangy kick.
 Together, these ingredients create a dish that warms your heart.
-For the full recipe, check out One Pan Harvest Chicken and Maple Veggies.

 Step-by-Step Instructions